Samsung Commercial Vehicles Logo PNG

 - The characters emphasize the South Korean company’s cultural heritage, strengthen its national identity, and help maintain ties with the domestic market.

 Bilingualism makes the Samsung Commercial Vehicles logo more versatile and suitable for different cultural contexts.
-To ensure the two distinct inscriptions blend well, designers used a common color scheme: a combination of white and blue.
+To ensure the two distinct inscriptions blend well, designers used a common color scheme: white and blue.
 White gives the company name a clean and professional appearance, while blue evokes associations with reliability and technological advancement.